yogeshc/yogeshc/README.md

 - 👋 Hi, I’m @yogeshc
-- 👀 I’m interested in all thigs python, Data engineering, IoT and Test framework development specifically for end to end test automation
+- 👀 I’m interested in all things python, Data engineering, IoT and Test framework development specifically for end to end test automation
 - 🌱 I’m currently learning Azure and web development
 - 💞️ I’m looking to collaborate on DE pipelines particulalry Azure based.
 - 📫 How to reach me ef9tyr04i@mozmail.com